jensnesten/DNN-StatArb/README.md

 ```
 ## Base model

 The base model is a statistical arbitrage pairs trading strategy (Strategies/pairs_statArb.py), that leverages the mean reverting principle.
-In OUP we simulate the mean reverting behaviour of this pair using the Ornstein-Uhlenbeck process.
+In OUP we simulate the mean reverting
+behaviour of this pair as an Ornstein-Uhlenbeck process.
 The strategy is based on calculating the spread return of the closing price of both assets, and from that deriving a z-score:
 ```python
 def next(self):
         price = self.data["Close"][-1]